achingbrain/mongoose-crate-s3/README.md

     secret: '<secret-here>',
     bucket: '<bucket-here>',
     acl: '<acl-here>', // defaults to public-read
-    region: '<region-here>' // defaults to us-standard }),
+    region: '<region-here>', // defaults to us-standard
+    path: function(attachment) { // where the file is stored in the bucket - defaults to this function return return '/' + path.basename(attachment.path)
+    }
+  }),
   fields: {
     file: {}